Fraud Blocker

 What Happens If You Are Caught?

-If you are caught jaywalking, you will receive a citation from the police in the form of a lecture or a fine.
+If you are caught jaywalking, the police will issue a citation, which can be a lecture or a fine.

 The Maximum Penalty For Jaywalking In Texas

 Depending on how severe your jaywalking case is, you will usually walk away with a warning or a small fine of somewhere between $20 and $50.
-If you resist the fine and ticket, you can get fined up to $1,000 as well as six months in jail.
+If you resist the fine and ticket, you can get fined up to $1,000 and six months in jail.

 Frequently Asked Questions